kubos/kubos/docs/sdk-cheatsheet.md

 #### Modules and Targets {#modules-and-targets}

 Modules are groups of source code that implement a feature or unit of functionality.
 Kubos operating systems are split into a number of modules.
-An example of a Kubos module is the [Kubos-HAL](https://github.com/kubostech/kubos/tree/master/hal/kubos-hal)
+An example of a Kubos module is the [Kubos HAL](https://github.com/kubostech/kubos/tree/master/hal/kubos-hal)

 Targets are groups of configuration files that allow toolchains to build and cross-compile modules for specific hardware targets.
 One example of a Kubos target is the [STM32F407 Discovery Target](https://github.com/kubostech/kubos/tree/master/targets/target-stm32f407-disco-gcc)